 In addition to the dosage card, the PedDose App was developed and downloaded over 2,500 times on Google Play; users rated it with 4.1 out of 5 stars.

-It is currently undergoing an update and will be available soon again.
+It is currently undergoing an update and will be available again soon.
 Stay tuned!